Linear Model and Extensions: Examples

 \subsection{Boston housing data}

 I also re-analyze the classic Boston housing data \citep{harrison1978hedonic}.
-The outcome variable is the median value of owner-occupied homes in US dollars 1000, and the covariates include per capita crime rate by town, the proportion of residential land zoned for lots over 25,000 square feet, the proportion of non-retail business acres per town, etc. You can find more details in the R package.
-In this example, different standard errors yield very different $t$-values.
+The outcome variable is the median value of owner-occupied homes in US dollars 1000, and the covariates include per capita crime rate by town, the proportion of residential land zoned for lots over 25,000 square feet, the proportion of non-retail business acres per town, etc. You can find more details in the \ri{R} package \ri{mlbench}.
+In this example, different standard errors give very different $t$ statistics.

 The log transformation of the outcome does not remove the discrepancy among the standard errors.
 In this example, heteroskedasticity seems an important problem.